AbdullahRahmoun1/eduCloud_backend/progress.md

-    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidates of some grade with their final_result_percentage to determin who can be registered as student  ✅ (can be called multiple times)
+    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidates of some grade with their final_result_percentage to determine who can be registered as student  ✅ (can be called multiple times)
-    Using previous route, give me the ids of the candidates that should become students  ❌  (abd:working on this);
-    search for a student ✅
+    Using previous route, give me the ids of the candidates that should become students  ✅ search for a student ✅

     _________   _________